Callee84/sourdough/README.md

 As I described at the start the website has a very clean structure.
 As this is mainly a recipe-site it should be av very easy navigated site.

 ### *The landing page - home page (index)*
 Is designed as a simple welcome-page.
 Containing a quick welcome-text and an inspirational bread-picture.
 This picture also changes to a more mobilefriendly pic when sized down.
-A link in the text to the reicpe aswell as the sticky navigation bar.
+There's also a link in the text to the reicpe page, aswell as in the sticky navigation bar.

 ![Screenshot of home page (index)](assets/images-readme/screen-index.png)